 Donít Let Your Pet Pack On The Holiday Pounds!

 You arenít the only one prone to packing on the pounds this time of year.
-Find out how holiday weight gain can be especially dangerous for pets.Playlist
+Holiday weight gain can be especially dangerous for pets.Playlist

 Holiday weight gain is a problem for both people and pets.
 It turns out that - just like their owners - cats and dogs tend to expand between Thanksgiving and New Yearís.